You are about to be redirected to a site intended for people with primary HLH or their caregivers.

 |Resolution||Usually requires hematopoietic stem cell transplant (HSCT)|

 The symptoms of primary HLH, along with their differing levels of severity, combine to form a broad spectrum of disease presentation that varies from patient to patient and within the same patient over time.
-Historically, a primary HLH diagnosis has been based on a genetic test or fulfillment of 5 of the 8 HLH-2004 criteria.
-These criteria include the HLH-1994 criteria, plus the addition of ferritin, low NK cells, and SIL2R.2,3,6-8
+Although scientific consensus of the appropriate diagnostic criteria continues to evolve, 2 recognized options for confirming a diagnosis of primary HLH exist2,3,5,6:

 In 1994, as part of the HLH-94 clinical trial, the Histiocyte Society proposed a standard definition of HLH.
 Click to expand this version.

-While the HLH-2004 criteria are useful for detecting common symptoms of HLH, ancillary testing and flow cytometric screening go beyond these criteria and help differentiate between primary and secondary HLH.
-This approach helps find the triggers or underlying causes of HLH and prevents misdiagnosis.9,10
+When it comes to treating primary HLH, there is no time to wait.
+Prior to receiving the results of a genetic test, ancillary testing and flow cytometry can be used, where available, to help differentiate between primary and secondary HLH.
+This approach helps find the triggers or underlying causes of HLH and prevents misdiagnosis.1,8,9

 Consider running the following tests9:

-IFNγ is central to the cytokine "storm"—an uncontrolled release of inflammatory cytokines and overactivation of phagocytes that give the syndrome its name.11Learn more
+IFNγ is central to the "cytokine storm"—an uncontrolled release of inflammatory cytokines and overactivation of phagocytes that give the syndrome its name.10Learn more

 Primary hemophagocytic lymphohistiocytosis (HLH) is a rare hyperinflammatory condition that mostly affects children, but can also occur in adults and teenagers.1-4

-Gamifant reduces the inflammatory symptoms of primary HLH by neutralizing IFNγ.8
+Gamifant reduces the inflammatory symptoms of primary HLH by neutralizing IFNγ.7

-Gamifant is given as an intravenous infusion twice a week until hematopoietic stem cell transplantation (HSCT) is performed.8
+Gamifant is given as an intravenous infusion twice per week until the patient no longer requires therapy for the treatment of HLH or until hematopoietic stem cell transplantation (HSCT) is performed.7